Personal Trainer Certification Program

 Today people from all walks of life – from celebrities to senior citizens are using Personal Fitness Trainers to help them learn how to exercise, lose weight, have better eating habits and adopt a healthier lifestyle.
 The National Academy of Sports Medicine (NASM) is the most recognized and respected name in the industry for certifications.

 Build a successful Personal Fitness Trainer Career with NASM certifications.
 Jobs in fitness are seen as a solution to unemployment and a way to seamlessly change career paths.
 In fact, The U.S. Department of Labor estimates the personal fitness-training field will grow by 46 percent in the next six years.
 In addition, 48% of people not already employed in the fitness industry found work in less than 1 month after becoming NASM certified.

 - NASM-Certified Personal Trainer – Turn your passion for fitness into a career and become a Personal Fitness Trainer with the NASM-CPT credential.

-- NASM-Fitness Nutrition Specialist – Develop greater understanding of nutritional strategies to assist your clients with weight loss, muscle gain, and performance enhancement with the NASM-FNS credential.
+- NASM-Fitness Nutrition Specialist – Develop a greater understanding of nutritional strategies to assist your clients with weight loss, muscle gain, and performance enhancement with the NASM-FNS credential.

-- NASM-Corrective Exercise Specialist – Learn proven techniques to develop injury prevention programs to help your clients become pain free with the NASM-CES credential.
+- NASM-Corrective Exercise Specialist – Learn proven techniques to develop injury prevention programs to help your clients become pain-free with the NASM-CES credential.